 Helping Students Resolve Issues

 By state law, the Council cannot act as a private attorney or provide legal advice to citizens.
 However, Council staff mediates and investigates consumer complaints against higher education institutions that violate either Council policies or Kentucky law.

 The Council is also committed to helping students and their families make wise choices when selecting a school.
 The office provides a number of online resources designed to help Kentuckians become savvy higher education consumers.

-- How to Get a GED
+- How to identify a reputable college

-- How to Get a Copy of your GED or College Transcript
+- How to get a copy of your GED or college transcript

-- Contacts for Closed Institutions
+- Contacts for closed institutions

 In addition to mediating disputes, the Council licenses private colleges and universities to advertise and operate in Kentucky.
 Licensure is a vigorous process conducted by staff to ensure institutions providing education opportunities to Kentuckians meet certain academic, financial and procedural requirements.
 Once an institution is licensed, it undergoes a yearly review to ensure that it still complies with state requirements.

 When an institution loses its license, the Council helps facilitate the closure by: